ccllcc/Dimple-Project/README.md

 ## Design

 Originally I have made line chart to show the seasonality, and scatter plot to reveal the bi-variable correlation, after receiving the comments, I added animation, and color encode to the line charts and scatter plot.
+I have brought into the scatter plot another attribute to enable the animation and reveal a 3 dimension correlation in addition to the wind speed.

 ## Feedback to the original design
 #### What do you notice in the visualization?